-• The Core license offers unlimited archives, but will limit the number of cameras allowed and cannot be linked to an Orchid Fusion or an Orchid Hybrid VMS.
+- Going forward, the Core license displays a gray theme. - The Core license offers unlimited archives, but will limit the number of cameras allowed and cannot be linked to an Orchid Fusion or an Orchid Hybrid VMS.
 When a Core license expires, the Orchid software will continue to work, but you will not qualify for technical support or software upgrades.

-Fusion License (for Orchid Core VMS)
+Fusion License (for Orchid Recorder)

-• The Fusion license is an Enterprise license.
+- The Fusion license displays a purple theme. - The Fusion license is an Enterprise license.
 This license will limit the number of cameras allowed, but offers unlimited archives and can be linked to any of our management servers (including a Fusion server, a Hybrid server, or an Alto server).
 When the Fusion license expires, the Orchid server will continue to record, but you will no longer be able to connect to your management server, and you will no longer qualify for technical support or software upgrades.

-Hybrid License (for Orchid Core VMS)
+Hybrid License (for Orchid Recorder)

-• The Hybrid license is an Enterprise license.
+- The Hybrid license displays a pink theme. - The Hybrid license is an Enterprise license.
 This license will limit the number of cameras allowed, but offers unlimited archives and can be linked to a Hybrid management server (only).
 When the Hybrid license expires, the Orchid server will continue to record, but you will no longer be able to connect to the Hybrid management server, and you will no longer qualify for technical support or software upgrades.